richmahn/en_tn/1sa/18/intro.md

 This is the first chapter of a section explaining why Saul wants to kill David.

-Many translations set apart extended quotations, prayers, or songs by indenting them.
-The ULB indents words in 18:7 that are a song that praises David.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 18:7.

 #### Special concepts in this chapter ####